tigwyk/MyNanoNinja/README.md

 </div>
 <hr />

-# My Nano Ninja
+# My Banano Ninja (we're not very creative)

-The perfect tool for Nano representatives lists and network statistics.
+The perfect tool for Banano representatives lists and network statistics.

-## What is Nano?
+## What is Banano?

-Nano's goal is to become "a global currency with instantaneous transactions and zero fees over a secure, decentralized network."
-More information is available over on the official [Nano repository](https://github.com/nanocurrency/raiblocks).
+Banano is a feeless, instant, rich in potassium cryptocurrency powered by DAG technology disrupting the meme economy.
+More information is available over on the official [Banano website](https://banano.cc).

 ## Prerequisites

 - Webserver like nginx as a reverse proxy
 - MongoDB
-- Nano Node with RPC enabled
+- Banano Node with RPC enabled
 - Node.js
 - PM2 `npm install pm2 -g`